Weak nonlinearity for strong nonnormality: Transient Growth

 Recalling that $L$ is assumed strongly nonnormal, we choose $\ez \ll 1$ as expansion parameter, introduce the slow time scale $T = \ez t$, and propose the multiple-scale expansion

 The square root scaling of the previous section is not made here, as resonance at second order cannot be excluded \textit{a priori}.
-The flow is initialized with $\bm{U}(0) = \alpha \ez^2 \bu_o$, where $\alpha = O(1)$ is a prefactor.
-After injecting this expansion in the unforced Navier-Stokes equations and perturbing this operator according to (\ref{eq:pertP}), the operator $\Phi(t)$ appears at each order (see Appendix~\ref{appendix:S6} for details),
+The flow is initialised with $\bm{U}(0) = \alpha \ez^2 \bu_o$, where $\alpha = O(1)$ is a prefactor.
+After injecting this expansion in the unforced Navier-Stokes equations, we obtain